Where Duty Begins

 The rest of the knights buzzed, voices rising in disbelief.

 Jack raised his hands in mock surrender.
-“Hey now, I said ‘her personal guard’, but I didn’t mean he has to stick by Lotte’s side every hour of the day.
+“Hey now, I said ‘her personal guard’, but I didn’t mean he has to stick by Lotte’s side all the time.
 He’d only accompany her when she needed to leave the castle.”

 At those words, tension in the air eased.
 Even Edmund, who had stood tense and watchful, began to settle.

-Jack continued, ”You’re right—there aren’t many roles in this kingdom that suit him.
+Jack continued, “You’re right—there aren’t many roles in this castle or this capital that suit him right now.
 But it would be a waste to keep that talent locked up in the training yard.
-Besides, Edric may still be in good health, sure… but he’s retired from active duty.”
+Gil may still be in good health, sure . . . but he’s retired from active duty.”

-Hoche was far stronger than Lord Edric; that much was clear.
+Hoche was far stronger than Sir Gilbert.
 But he might not be familiar with the kingdom—its patrol routes, its chain of command, the roles assigned at the start of spring.
-There might be space for him to fit in somewhere, yes, but… with his speed, his poise, and the sheer force he carried, he was built for guarding someone closely rather than charging into battle on the front lines.
+There might be space for him to fit in somewhere, but with his speed, his poise, and the sheer force he carried, he was built for guarding someone closely rather than charging into battle on the front lines.

-Still, even so, she never would have imagined Jack to be the one suggesting such a thing.
+Still, she never would have imagined Jack to be the one suggesting such a thing.

 “Of course, if either of them refuses, I won’t push it.
 What do you think, you two?”

 Caught off guard, Charlotte struggled to answer.
-The same man who had pointed a blade at her without hesitation—this stoic, unreadable stranger—was going to be her bodyguard?
+The same man who pointed a blade at me without hesitation—this stoic, unreadable stranger—is going to be my bodyguard?

 “Wait,” Jack cut in, grinning.
 “I thought you didn’t want him to guard her.”

-Charlotte hesitated to join in on the bickering between the two—like a cat and dog somehow getting along through constant arguing.
+Charlotte hesitated to join in on the bickering between the two.
+They were like a cat and a dog, somehow getting along through constant arguing.

 Jack smirked in amusement.
 “Oh?
 Now that’s some sound reasoning, Lotte.”